timcowlishaw/enxaneta/documentation/working_notes/05_the-humus-querent-eliza-stack.md

 This database structure challenges the dominant "accumulation" model of typical digital systems.
 It aligns with permacomputing principles by questioning resource use and data permanence.
 Tim's use of Rust is a bit of an Oulipic constraint, but also suggests a focus on performance and memory safety.

-"Humus" is a permacomputing-inspired "composting database" rendered in Rust, Querent is a Python tarot-reading programme inspired by the work of Ian Bogost and Alejandro Jodorowsky, and ELIZA is the 1960s chatbot developed by Joseph Weizenbaum.
+Humus is a permacomputing-inspired "composting database" rendered in Rust, Querent is a Python tarot-reading programme inspired by the work of Ian Bogost and Alejandro Jodorowsky, and ELIZA is the 1960s chatbot developed by Joseph Weizenbaum.

 ## The Stack